yext/search-ui-react/docs/search-ui-react.filtersearchprops.afterdropdowninputfocus.md

 ## FilterSearchProps.afterDropdownInputFocus property

-A function which is called when the input gains focus.
-In addition to the default behavior.
+A function which is called immediately after the input gains focus.
+It does not replace the default focus behavior.

 **Signature:**